dnaumenko/spark-realtime-analytics-sample/README.md

 ## Issues found during testing

-* Concurrent SQL requests fail from time to time (should be fixed in 2.2.0) - https://issues.apache.org/jira/browse/SPARK-13747
+* Concurrent SQL requests fail from time to time (should be fixed in 2.2.0) - https://issues.apache.org/jira/browse/SPARK-13747 (tried to downgrade to Spark 1.6.3 in separate branch w/o luck).
+Switching to thread-pool executor helps.

 # Resources